ideas-productivity/ideas-productivity.github.io/resources/events.md

 title: "Events"

+# This will redirect old links to the Wordpress site
+redirect_from: /events
 ---
 {% comment %}
 Events organized by the IDEAS Productivity project are organized into several series.
 Select a series to see events in that particular series.
 Scroll down for the complete lists of [upcoming](#upcoming-events) and [past](#past-events) events.